Callum Burton: Plymouth Argyle

 On 24 June 2021, Burton signed for EFL League One side Plymouth Argyle.
 On 22 September 2022 Burton signed a contract extension until the summer of 2024.

-On 4 February 2023, Burton made his League One debut for Argyle as a substitute for injured Michael Cooper in a 1-0 loss away against Sheffield Wednesday.
-Despite the goal before he came on, Burton went on to maintain a clean sheet for his appearance.
+On 4 February 2023, Burton made his League One debut for Argyle as a substitute for injured Michael Cooper in a 1–0 loss away against Sheffield Wednesday.
+Despite Argyle conceding a goal before he came on, Burton maintained a clean sheet during his appearance.

-On 21 February 2023 Burton saved three successive penalties in a penalty shoot out in the EFL Trophy semi final against Cheltenham Town after the game ended 1-1.
+On 21 February 2023 Burton saved three successive penalties in a penalty shoot-out in the EFL Trophy semi-final against Cheltenham Town after the game ended 1-1.
 The result sent Argyle through to their first appearance in the EFL Trophy final and their third appearance at Wembley Stadium.

+On 10 May 2024, the club announced he would be released in the summer once his contract expired.

+Wrexham

+On 15 July 2024, Burton joined newly promoted League One side Wrexham on a two-year contract.
+Having been limited to appearances in cup competitions, a wrist injury to first-choice goalkeeper Arthur Okonkwo allowed Burton to make his league debut for the club on 16 November 2024 in a 1–0 defeat to Stockport County.
+On 3 December 2024 however, Burton suffered a torn thigh injury in the first-half of a victory over Barnsley, expected to rule him out for the remainder of the season.

 International career

 Burton made his international debut for England under-16 in a win over Spain on 16 February 2012, keeping a clean sheet in Madrid.
 On 7 August that year, at the Nordic Tournament in Tórshavn in the Faroe Islands, he made his under-17 debut in a 4–2 win over Finland.
 His under-18 debut came on 14 October 2013 in a 4–0 win over Hungary at St George's Park, replacing Ted Smith for the final two minutes.